The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Introduction

-The jumps of $\mathcal{X}_m^{\text{ov}}(\xi)$, together with the asymptotics with respect to the twistor parameter as $\xi \to 0$ and as $\xi \to \infty$, will form our guiding principle for building similar coordinates in the context of wild harmonic bundles.
-Roughly speaking, the plan is to set up a ``Riemann-Hilbert type" problem, and use the uniqueness of solutions of such problems to claim that the magnetic twistor coordinate built for wild harmonic bundles matches $\mathcal{X}_m^{\text{ov}}(\xi)$ (under an appropriate correspondence of certain parameters).\\
+Looking forward, we remark that the jumps of $\mathcal{X}_m^{\text{ov}}(\xi)$ together with the asymptotics with respect to the twistor parameter as $\xi \to 0$ and as $\xi \to \infty$, will form our guiding principle for building the corresponding coordinate $\mathcal{X}_m(\xi)$ in the context of framed wild harmonic bundles.
+The plan is to set up a Riemann--Hilbert problem like the one in \cite{GMN1}, and use the uniqueness of solutions of such a problem to claim that $\mathcal{X}_m(\xi)=\mathcal{X}_m^{\text{ov}}(\xi)$, under an appropriate correspondence of parameters between the framed wild harmonic bundles and the Ooguri--Vafa space.
+The coordinate $\mathcal{X}_e(\xi)$ analogous to $\mathcal{X}_e^{\text{ov}}(\xi)$ will be easier to reproduce, and no Riemann--Hilbert problem will be necessary.

-Once we finish with the necessary details of the Ooguri-Vafa space, we start section 3 by recalling the notions of unramified filtered Higgs bundles, unramified filtered flat bundles, unramified wild harmonic bundles, and the main results relating them.
-Much of the notations and ideas of this part are heavily influenced by the works of C. Simpson and T. Mochizuki, mainly \cite{Sim} and \cite{M}, \cite{M2}, \cite{M5}.\\
+Once we finish with the necessary details of the Ooguri--Vafa space, we start Section \ref{sec3} by recalling the notions of unramified filtered Higgs bundles, unramified filtered flat bundles, unramified wild harmonic bundles, and the main results relating them.
+The notion of filtered bundle goes back to C. Simpson \cite{Sim}, and is equivalent to the notion of parabolic bundle due to Seshadri \cite{ParBun,ParBun2}.
+Many of the notations and conventions that we will use are the same as in~\cite{M}.